Coach Kaizen

 Baseline — current state

-This is pulled from your Pareto analysis.
+Pulled from your Pareto analysis.
 Confirm or adjust if you have more current data.

 Data collection plan